rskupnik/pigeon-tcp-server/README.md

     })
     .build();

-client.connect();
+server.start();
 ```

-And at this point Pigeon will attempt a connection to localhost at the default port.
-Provided in the example are minimal required parameters for Pigeon to work - host and packet handler.
+At this point Pigeon will establish a server and listen for incoming connections.
+Provided in the example are minimal required parameters for Pigeon to work - only the packet handler.
 The rest will be set to defaults.

 Here are all the possible configuration options:

 ```
-Pigeon.newClient()
+Pigeon.newServer()
-    .withHost("localhost")                                          // Defaults to null which will cause an error .withPort(9191)                                                 // Defaults to 9191
+    .withPort(9191)                                                 // Defaults to 9191
     .withIncomingPacketHandleMode(IncomingPacketHandleMode.HANDLER) // Defaults to HANDLER - see below for more options .withPacketHandler(new PacketHandler() {                        // Required when incoming packet mode is HANDLER